JoakimSundman/caddy-https-tutorial/caddy-tutorial/step0.md

 ![step0](./assets/step0.png)

-We assume you have or will make your own website or service, for this tutorial we will provide a simple webserver.
+We assume you have or will make your own website or service, but for the purpose of demonstratrion we will provide a simple webserver in this tutorial.
+This webserver will be running in its own docker container and is made out of two parts, the `index.html` file, which is a super basic html file for a static webpage, and the dockerfile that creates a docker image that we will later run through a docker compose filelater in the tutorial.

-To see the dockerfile for the webserver you can use the command:
+If you are interested in the webserver and how it is built you can use the command:
 `cat Dockerfile`

 ![step0.1](./assets/step0.1.png)